Codecademy Logo

 // The second argument is the file’s character encoding

-// The third argument is the invoked function
+// The third argument is an error-first callback function

 Web Server